KAIFDK/AI-NPC/README.md

 Player: "Hey, do you know where the temple is?"
 NPC: "You must follow the river path eastward — the old temple awaits beyond the fog."

+🧱 Future Enhancements

+Multi-NPC memory and context persistence

+Emotion detection from player tone

+Improved TTS voices and real-time lip-sync

+Integration with MetaHuman framework

+Local LLM deployment for offline inference

+👨‍💻 Author & Acknowledgment

+Developed by: Mohammad Kaif A. Doddamani
+Course: B.Tech Computer Science (AI/ML Focus)
+Project Type: AI-Driven Interactive NPC System
+Tools: Unreal Engine 5, FastAPI, Python 3.10, OpenAI API

+Special thanks to open-source AI communities and Unreal developers for inspiration and support.

+📜 License

+This project is shared for educational and research purposes only.
+You are free to use, modify, and present it in academic environments.

+🧩 Quick Recap

+🎙️ Player speaks → 🧠 AI understands → 💬 NPC replies → 🔊 Voice plays → 🎮 Immersion achieved.